nhsx/nccid-validation-infrastructure/README.md

    1. Scroll to the bottom and click `Start streaming`.
    1. Wait for the banner at the top to show it's ready
 - Setup ElasticSearch indexes
-   1. Go o the Kibana URL output when you ran terraform
+   1. Go to the Kibana URL output when you ran terraform
    1. Login with the Cognito account you created
    1. Go to `Kibana` → `Add your data` → `Create index pattern`
    1. Index pattern name: enter `cwl-*`